Shimano Ultegra R8000 vs Dura-Ace 9100: What are the main differences? - Cycling Weekly

 The new Shimano Ultegra groupsets look almost identical to Shimano Dura-Ace, but there are some subtle differences – here's what you need to know

-It doesn’t take an eagle eyed cyclist to realise that the new Shimano Ultegra R8000 series looks almost identical to the latest Shimano Dura-Ace R9100 groupset.
+It doesn’t take an eagle eye to realise that the new Shimano Ultegra R8000 series looks almost identical to the latest Shimano Dura-Ace R9100 groupset.

-But the groupsets aren’t just surface, and while the two are closely linked together, there are some pretty important differences between the two.
-Let’s get into the nitty-gritty details.
+But the groupsets aren’t just different on the surface: while the two are closely linked together, there are some pretty important differences between the two.
+Let’s get stuck into the nitty-gritty.

 Materials and production